Team1690/Scouting-Frontend/README.md

 }
 ```

-- in the terminal move to the directroy of your project and run `flutter pub add firebase_storage`
+- in the terminal move to the directory of your project and run `flutter pub add firebase_storage`
 - go to your firebase console https://console.firebase.google.com/u/0/ and  enter your projects console
 - click on storage and in there click get started and click next (if you want you can change the location of the server) after that click next again
 - in the storage tab click rules and change `if false` to `if true` and click publish